Victor752-byte/TochukwuVictor-Portfolio/README.md

 - TypeScript
 - Tailwind CSS
 - Aceternity ui
-- **Tools**: Sentry for bug reporting, GitHub for version control, and GitHub Pages for deployment.
+- **Tools**: Sentry for bug reporting, GitHub for version control, and Vercel for deployment.

 ## 🐞 Bug Reporting